-GCSE Music is excellent preparation for students who are interested in studying Music, Music Technology or Performing Arts at A Level.
+GCSE Music is excellent preparation for students who are interested in studying Music or Music Technology at Alevel or Performing Arts at Btech.
 Students who have studied music have gone onto careers in Performing, Teaching, the Recording Industry, Television and Radio.
 GCSE Music develops a whole range of skills that universities and employers are looking for, including commitment, self-discipline, communication and creativity.